lopopylopy/mrbreakfasts_free_prompts/docs/documentation.md

 I used Inkscape to make the icons, and I'll use to Inkscape to demonstrate.
 If you've used Inkscape before, hopefully these instructions are obvious.

 ## Changing the Color
-Are the colors in the icons are built with Inkscape's [gradient tool](https://inkscape-manuals.readthedocs.io/en/latest/creating-gradients.html).
-With the lock on, the changes to the gradients will be universally applied to ever icon that uses the gradient.
+All the colors in the icons are built with Inkscape's [gradient tool](https://inkscape-manuals.readthedocs.io/en/latest/creating-gradients.html).
+With the lock on, the changes to the gradients will be universally applied to every icon that uses the gradient.
 This will allow for easy editing as there are only a few gradients.

 Here's a list of current gradients in use: